andrewtdiz/tsmarkdown/MULTIPLE_RETURN_STATEMENTS.md

 ## Core Problem

-The current MDX parser and template engine only supports components with a **single return statement** containing template content.
+The current MDX parser and renderer only supports components with a **single return statement** containing template content.
 Components like the following are not properly handled:

 ```typescript
 function MyComponent({ items }: { items: string[] }) {